 And, when it comes to trusting the alcohol industry, Australians are savvy to industry’s tactics and misinformation, with only around a third of Australians trusting a range of information provided by the alcohol industry.

 Conducted by Galaxy Research, the 2017 poll reveals valuable trend data and provides insights into community perspectives on alcohol, highlighting the extent of alcohol harm in the Australian community.
 The poll also found that most Australians (78 per cent) believe Australia has a drinking problem, 74 per cent believe our drinking habits will worsen over the next five to ten years, and a growing majority (81 per cent) think more should be done to reduce alcohol harm.

 Key findings from the FARE Annual alcohol poll 2017

-- 73% believe more needs to be done to reduce the harm caused by alcohol-related illness, injury, death, and related issues (down from 79% in 2014).
+- 81% of Australians believe that more needs to be done to reduce the harm caused by alcohol-related illness, injury, death, and related issues (up from 78% in 2016).

 - 44% of Australian drinkers (five million Australians) consume alcohol to get drunk (up from 37% in 2016).

 - 92% of Australians think that there is a link between alcohol and family and domestic violence.

 - 68% of Australians support a ban on alcohol advertising on television before 8.30pm.